Frequently Asked Questions

 There are two levels of funding available under this scheme.

 In both cases, these sums are the maximum amounts you can apply for, and you are welcome to apply for less.
-We may also choose to offer smaller sums of money than are requested.

 Up to £5,000 (spring and autumn)